 Skip to main content

-Practical Manual of Companies 2021.
+Practical Manual for Companies 2021.

 Concept and taxation

-• That the entity is not a taxpayer of personal income tax in the State of incorporation.
+• That the entity is not a taxpayer of a personal income tax in the State of incorporation.

 • That the income obtained by the entity in the attribution of income and attributed to the partners or participants retains, in accordance with the legislation of its State of incorporation, the nature of the activity or source from which it comes for each partner or participant.